A primary key is an attribute contained in a dataset in your logical data model (LDM) that does the following:

 Order Lines datasets allows you to slice

 Make sure that each value of a primary key is unique.
-If the data contains multiple rows with identical primary key values, you will experience wrong results in insights.
+If the data contains multiple rows with identical primary key values, you will experience wrong results in visualizations.

 The values for the reference attribute do not have to be unique.